-Eligible organizations are non-profit or community-based organizations with an established physical presence (office location, program activities, etc.) in the District of Columbia within wards 1 through 8.
+Eligible organizations are non-profit or community-based organizations who have either their own established physical presence (office location, program activities, etc.) or a close partnership with an organization with an established physical presence (office location, program activities, etc) in Ward 3.